-To investigate the skill of ClimWIP in weighting CMIP6 global mean temperature change and the effect of the different diagnostic combinations, we apply a perfect model test (Abramowitz and Bishop, 2015; Boé and Terray, 2015; Sanderson et al., 2017; Knutti et al., 2017b; Herger et al., 2018a, b; Abramowitz et al., 2019).
-As a skill measure, we use the continuous ranked probability skill score (CRPSS), a measure for ensemble forecast quality, defined as the relative error between the distribution of weighted models and a reference (Hersbach, 2000).
-Here, we use the relative CRPSS change between the unweighted and weighted cases (in %), with positive values indicating a skill increase.
-The CRPSS is calculated separately for both SSPs and future time periods, since we expect to find different skill for different projected climate states.
+To investigate the skill of ClimWIP in weighting CMIP6 global mean temperature change and the effect of the different diagnostic combinations, we apply a perfect model test (Abramowitz and Bishop, 2015; Boé and Terray, 2015; Sanderson et al., 2017; Knutti et al., 2017b; Herger et al., 2018a,b; Abramowitz et al., 2019).
+As a skill measure, we use the continuous ranked probability skill score (CRPSS), a measure of the ensemble forecast quality, defined as the relative error between the distribution of weighted models and a reference (Hersbach, 2000).
+Here, we use the relative CRPSS change between the unweighted and weighted cases (in percent), with positive values indicating a skill increase.
+The CRPSS is calculated separately for both SSPs and future time periods, as we expect to find different skill for different projected climate states.

-The first perfect model test only focuses on the relative skill differences when applying performance weights based on different combinations of diagnostics (results are presented in section 3.1).
-We explain its implementation based on an example perfect model m_j with only one ensemble member for simplicity here: (i) the model m_j is taken as pseudo-observation and removed from the CMIP6 MME; (ii) the output from m_j during the historical diagnostic period (1980-2014) is used to calculate the performance diagnostics for the remaining models $(d'{i\neq j})$; (iii) the generalised model-"observation" distances $(D{i\neq j})$ and the performance weights $(w{i\neq j})$ are calculated and applied to the MME (excluding m_j); (iv) the CRPSS is calculated in the target periods using the future projections of m_j as reference.
-This is done iteratively, using each model in CMIP6 MME in turn as pseudo-observation.
-For perfect models with more than one ensemble member (m_j^k) , all members are removed from the ensemble in (i), $d'{i\neq j}$ is calculated for each member separately in (ii) and then averaged, and the CRPSS is also calculated for each ensemble member in (iv) and averaged.
+The first perfect model test only focuses on the relative skill differences when applying performance weights based on different combinations of diagnostics (results are presented in Sect.
+3.1).
+We explain its implementation based on an example perfect model $m_i$ with only one ensemble member for simplicity here: (i) the model $m_i$ is taken as a pseudo-observation and removed from the CMIP6 MME; (ii) the output from $m_i$ during the historical diagnostic period (1980-2014) is used to calculate the performance diagnostics for the remaining models $(d'{i\neq j})$ ; (iii) the generalized model-"observation" distances $(D{i\neq j})$ and the performance weights $(w{i\neq i})$ are calculated and applied to the MME (excluding $m_i$ ; (iv) the CRPSS is calculated in the target periods using the future projections of $m_i$ as reference.
+This is done iteratively, using each model in CMIP6 MME in turn as a pseudo-observation.
+For perfect models with more than one ensemble member $(m_i^k)$ , all members are removed from the ensemble in (i), $d'{i \neq i}$ is calculated for each member separately in (ii) and then averaged, and the CRPSS is also calculated for each ensemble member in (iv) and averaged.

-This approach is structurally similar to the one used to calibrate the performance shape parameter σ_D as integral part of ClimWIP (described in section 2.5).
+This approach is structurally similar to the one used to calibrate the performance shape parameter $\sigma_D$ as an integral part of ClimWIP (described in Sect.
+2.5).
 However, the metric and aim of this perfect model test are quite different.
-It is used to show the potential for a skill increase through the performance weighting, as well as the risk of a decrease based on the selected σ_D and to establish the most skilful combination of diagnostics.
+It is used to show the potential for a skill increase through the performance weighting as well as the risk of a decrease based on the selected $\sigma_D$ and to establish the most skillful combination of diagnostics.